rag1user/rag1hackpad0/README.md

 key2: performs \<WIN\>\<tab\> with delay b/w switching

-Rotary key will be used for scrolling, volume controll and screen brigntness control functions (activated by  keys2-4)
+Rotary key will be used for scrolling, volume controll and screen brigntness control functions (activated by  keys2-4) (Firmware for this is pending update)

 LED1: Lights up when board is ready for use (keeps blinking or turned off on error)